12.9.

 Local taxi surprised me again;) Prepared that he might be delayed, that is, I agreed with him coming to pick me up from the centre at half past three.
 I said that I have to be in Limbe at four o'clock.
 Meeting was scheduled to start at five o'clock.
 And the taxi driver appeared like ten past four.
 Good explanation was yes, he was stuck at the bank counter, money transfer had failed.
 Started to be bit irritated, or I was, because my intention was to tour Limbe before a rush hour.
 That I told him only the next day.

-’s, architect Grace and a land surveyor.
+Two-hour meeting, at George’s, architect Grace and a land surveyor.
 He made an offer for the costs of compulsory school area measurements and marking, preparation of drawings and all the paper work.

 It was agreed that if our Malawi Association's Board of Directors approves the offer, we leave on Thursday morning early (at the same time I need time for gathering samples of gravel deposits).
 Gravel is tested, whether it is suitable to make concrete.)